American Express® Preferred Rewards Gold Credit Card review 2023

 Frequently asked questions

-Does this card offer airport lounge access?
+Does the Amex Preferred Rewards Gold card offer airport lounge access?

-Does this card come with travel insurance?
+Does the Amex Preferred Rewards Gold card come with travel insurance?

-Does this card have a credit limit?
+Does the Amex Preferred Rewards Gold card have a credit limit?